 While it is possible to co-wash with a regular conditioner, it’s best to co-wash with a product specifically formulated for that purpose.
 With the popularity of co-washing rising, it is not difficult to find an abundance of co-washes on the market.

 Another thing to keep in mind when shopping for a co-wash is your specific hair type.
 If your hair is very thick and/or coiled, you may need a thicker, richer, more moisturizing co-wash.
-If your hair is fine, thin, or easily weighed down, you may best be looking for a lighter co-wash.
+If your hair is fine, thin, or easily weighed down, you may be best looking for a lighter co-wash.

 No matter what your hair type, there is a co-wash out there for you!